pulp/pulp_rpm/docs/tech-reference/export-distributor.rst

 The following options are available to the yum distributor configuration.
 In the event a repository does not have a feed, the relative path is also required.
-If a feed is specified,the relative path will be derived from it unless otherwise overridden.
+If a feed is specified, the relative path will be derived from it unless otherwise overridden.

 Required Configuration Parameters